DAHCommons/dahc-web/pages/about.md

 Media carts
 : A media cart is a Windows PC computer and large screen TV with wireless keyboard/mouse peripheral.
 Carts are for first-come use, although they may be reserved for group meetings, classes, or events.

+Analog technologies
+: Seating and tables are available for up to 50 participants, and for large events there is standing room for many more.
+We make available five whiteboards.
+The Commons has lockers for secure storage; member groups should bring their own padlocks.

 Contact <dahc@hfa.ucsb.edu> for reservations; see the Print Spot front desk for checkout.

 ## Contact